UNDERSTANDING POWER OF ATTORNEY (PoA)

 6. Anne’s Law — Family Contact

-Every care-home resident has the right to:
+Every care-home resident has the right to:-

 ✔ meaningful family contact

-✔ a named essential visitor who cannot be banned
+✔ a named Essential Visitor who cannot be banned

 ✔ no unreasonable barriers to visiting

-A PoA cannot block visits under Anne’s Law.
+A PoA cannot override Anne’s Law.

-If a care home blocks you — DO THIS:-
+If a care home blocks you — DO THIS

 Copy & paste: